EdisonAyranisthebest/food-calories-prediction/README.md

 ## Conclusion

 This analysis revealed that **nutritional content has little relationship with recipe ratings** on Food.com.
 Users rate recipes based on taste and satisfaction rather than health metrics.
 Our predictive model for calories achieved modest performance (577 RMSE), limited by the absence of ingredient quantities.
-Most significantly, the model exhibited **substantial unfairness**, performing twice as poorly on desserts—a critical limitation for any practical deployment.
+Most significantly, the model exhibited **substantial unfairness**, performing twice as poorly on desserts.

 **Key Takeaways:**
 1. Protein content doesn't affect ratings (hypothesis test: p = 1.0)